Principles and Behaviors of Organizational Excellence

 Are your improvement efforts yielding short-term gains?
 Has your journey been all about the tools?
 In this learning session, participants will explore two architectural methods for improvement: 1.
 Tool-based architecture, and 2.
 Principle-based architecture.
 Both are necessary in the evolution of culture.
 Few organizations build on what they have previously learned – that tools alone are not enough, that people need to understand the “WHY” behind the “HOW,” or the “principle-based architecture” behind a lean transformation.

-At the conclusion of this activity, participants should be better able to:
+At the end of this session, participants will be able to:

-- Describe the difference between principle-based and tool-based organizational evolution.
+- Describe the difference between principle-based and tool-based organizational evolution

-- Define the principles of organizational excellence.
+- Define the principles of organizational excellence

-- Discuss the models for acceleration and sustainability of organizational evolution.
+- Discuss the models for acceleration and sustainability of organizational evolution

-- Apply the principles of organizational excellence to your leadership behaviors.
+- Apply the principles of organizational excellence to your leadership behaviors

-- Explore a methodology for building principle-based systems.
+- Explore a methodology for building principle-based systems

-Schedule: 1-day (8:00am - 4:00pm) for in-person, two 3-hour sessions for virtual
+Schedule: 1-day (8:00am - 4:00pm) or virtual classroom experience across two 3-hour sessions

 Pre-reading: None